tildearrow/furnace/doc/7-systems/sms.md

 - Sega Master System VDP version has a different, characteristic noise LFSR.
 - Game Gear SN7, identical to the above, but with stereo
 - NCR8496, different noise invert masks
-- PSSJ3, literally identical to the former, it justs swaps "high" and "low" signals in the output, which results in no audible difference
+- PSSJ3, literally identical to the former, it just swaps "high" and "low" signals in the output, which results in no audible difference

 TODO: all these checkboxes